patters-match/z88/z88apps/romcombiner/readme.txt

 program traditional 32K, 128K or 256K Eproms.
 Upload the
 'romcombiner.bin' file to your Z88 in the same directory as the two BBC BASIC programs.
-To compile the assembler file you need the 'mpm' assembler and related standard Z88 library.
-All can be fetched from the CVS source repository at http://sourceforge.net/projects/z88.

 6) Start a new BBC BASIC application with #B and RUN "romcombiner.bas" Please refer to 'doc/romcombiner.txt' for instructions to use